rakibhhridoy/HandlingImbalancedDataset-Business/readme.md

 weighted avg       0.97      0.83      0.88      1410
 ```

-<h5>Our Target was correctly identified transactions as normal or TPR.
+#### Our Target was correctly identified transactions as normal or TPR.
 After Tuning our TPR/Recall became 1.00..
-So our model is now well generalized.</h5>
+So our model is now well generalized.
 <hr>
 <hr>
 <hr>